Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

 ### Use Docker Container

+1. If you have not already, [build the ROS docker image](2_ros_tcp.md#use-docker-container) before executing the following command lines.

-1. Run ROS in a new docker container
+2. Run ROS in a new docker container

   ```bash
   docker run -it --rm -p 10000:10000 -p 5005:5005 unity-robotics:pick-and-place part_3 /bin/bash
   ```

-1. Terminate docker container
+3. Terminate docker container

 Press `Ctrl + C` or `Cmd + C` to terminate the docker container.